sarangii/sarangii.github.io/resume.md

 I further deepened my roots in Sociology by pursuing a Master's degree in Sociology at [University of Hyderabad](https://uohyd.ac.in/).
 I learnt the nuts and bolts of quantitative and qualitative research.

 ### Continuing Education
 The web is a good and confusing resource to make sense of the world.
-I read and learn skills across disciplines.
 Currently, I am learning the techniques of Data Analysis.

 ## Previous Work
 ### Kalinga Kusum Foundation (October 2016- January 2017)
 [This](http://kalingakusum.org/index.php) was an NGO working in the area of Child rights.
-I was a part of the team which heard the children's issues, and advocated for action from the government's end.
+I was a part of the team which heard the children's issues, and advocated action on the government's end.
 I created blog posts, social media posts and posters to get the message across to the audience.

 ### Research Assistant for Member of Indian Parliament (December 2017- March 2018)
-I supported Mr.[Gaurav Gogoi](https://gauravgogoi.org/), a politician belonging to the opposition party, with research to hold the government in power accountable for its policies.
+I provided research support to Mr.[Gaurav Gogoi](https://gauravgogoi.org/), a politician belonging to the opposition party, to hold the government in power accountable for its policies.

 ### Singrauli District Administration (April 2018- August 2018)
 I worked for the government in the grassroots levels of governance.
 For context, India is a country of 1.3 billion people.
 The government's welfare measures did not reach the citizens in the last mile.
 My job involved going close to these citizens, understanding their concerns, and navigating the bureaucracy and technology on their behalf so that they get their welfare entitlements.
 This initiative impacted close to 3000 people.